Performance Management (HR201)

 - Align the goals and performance of each employee to the company's strategic objectives

-- Train and coach managers on each element of the performance management process
+- Train and coach managers and employees on the necessary capabilities for effective, engaging performance discussions

 - Align the performance management process to other HR practices